meganlkm/graphql-beehive/README.md

 #### Testing Events

-First create a kinesis stream named `beehive_stream`.
+First create a kinesis stream named `test-beehive-stream`.

 This will run the tests and write events to kinesis: